 Inheriting knowledge in philosophy, medicine and astronomy from Ancient Greece and other civilizations, Romans added significant achievements in the fields of administration, law and architecture.
-Civilizations were advancing fast in those times.
+The development of science in the world was quite rapid in ancient times.
 However, European Civilization, which was the locomotive of late ancient era, was plunged into deep darkness after the collapse of Western Roman Empire in 476.

 The year 395, in which Roman Empire was divided into as West and East, was the beginning of the Middle Age according to many historians.
 While Western Roman Empire collapsed in 476 because of endless barbaric raids, Eastern Roman Empire, also called as Byzantine Empire, survived until 1453.